“How much” is an important question for you, the owner and a complex one for us, the restorers.

 The quality of our products and their application is recognized according to internationally accepted standards.
 The products used in all restorations are stable but nevertheless reversible.

-Be assured that we will exercise all reasonable care in the execution of the restoration process.
+Please be assured that we will exercise all reasonable care in the execution of the restoration process.